-5 CONCLUSION
+5 Conclusion

 Multi-core processors are being used in most new desktop systems and are becoming common in embedded applications.
 Researchers at UTA are investigating optimal configurations of several available multi-core processors suitable for developing real-time software for multithreaded application.
 The application under investigation by UTA researchers requires a large degree of multi-processing in order to meet the real-time needs.
 In the paper several multithreaded benchmarks were studied in order to provide directions for proper program design to insure maximum performance for the application.
-The multiprocessing capabilities of two Intel's quad-core processors, the core 2 quad and the core i7 (a quad core processor with hyper-threading technology) considered suitable for the embedded application.
+The multiprocessing capabilities of two of the latest Intel quad-core processors; the core 2 quad and the core i7 are considered suitable for the embedded application.
 These processors were being considered for use for the embedded application.
 The Intel Core i7 processors are a significant evolutionary step forward from their Core 2 predecessors.
 The results from all benchmark suites have shown that the core i7 processor provides on average three times better performance than the core 2 quad for these benchmarks.
 For the core i7 processor, enabling hyper-threading technology enhances the performance for applications with five to eight threads.
-Core 2 quad gives good performance when using four threads, but performance decreases with threads more than four for these benchmarks.
+Core 2 Quad gives good performance when using four threads, but performance decreases with threads more than four for these benchmarks.